M33rschaum/technical-writing-portfolio/publications/README.md

 <details>
 <summary><strong>Abstract (preview)</strong></summary>

-The upcoming paper outlines recent advancements in Retrieval-Augmented Generation (RAG), focusing on architecture, training strategies, and open-source challenges.
-It discusses potential applications in education, healthcare, and secure document systems, along with future directions for modular integration and blockchain-backed verification.
+This paper reviews the evolution of Retrieval-Augmented Generation (RAG) systems, focusing on recent advancements that address the limitations of traditional language models.
+It explores modular RAG architectures, data-centric training strategies, and hybrid retrieval techniques that combine structured and unstructured knowledge.
+The study examines enhancements in factual grounding, domain specialization, and multimodal reasoning, while identifying key challenges such as retrieval precision, evidence alignment, and self-refinement.
+It also outlines emerging evaluation frameworks, including RAGAS, RGB, and PaSSER.
+The paper concludes with recommendations for future research, emphasizing the need for unified, trustworthy, and adaptable RAG systems.
 </details>